zedif/julia-introduction/episodes/04-generic-functions.md

 ## Methods

-In the case of Julia the method is chosen based on the number of arguments and their types.
+In the case of Julia, the method is chosen based on the number of arguments and their types.

 This is used to provide implementations for specific argument types without